Statement of Faith Expanded

 11. We believe in the gifts of the Spirit as enumerated in 1 Corinthians, being exercised and practiced as manifest in the early Church.
 1 Cor.
 12:4-11

 We believe in the gifts of the Holy Spirit mentioned in the Bible, and that they are valid for today if they are exercised within the scriptural guidelines.
-Supernatural gifts of the Holy Spirit did not end with the Apostles.
+We do not believe that the supernatural gifts of the Holy Spirit ended with the Apostles.

 We encourage the exercise of all of the gifts of the Holy Spirit, but always decently and in order, and with the primary emphasis on the Word of God which we look to as our primary rule of faith.
 1 Cor.
 14

-We believe that Christian love is more important than the most spectacular gifts, and without this love all exercise of spiritual gifts is worthless.
+We believe that Christian love is more important than the most spectacular gifts, and without this love all exercise of spiritual gifts is worthless or even harmful.
 1 Cor 13

 12. We believe in the Lord’s Supper, as a memorial for believers.
 Matt.
 26:26-30, 1Cor.
 11:23-34